GUNN COUNSELING COLLEGE UPDATE

 For the most up to date information from AP, please click HERE.

-This is the time of year we typically encourage students to step foot on college campuses to get a sense of how they look and feel.
-With so many campus closures, colleges and universities are finding creative ways to provide tours and information.
+One of the best ways to confirm you have found the right college is to step foot on its campus.
+With campus closures, colleges and universities are finding creative ways to provide tours and information.
 Many schools now offer virtual walking tours directly on their websites.

 In addition, the following resources will help you learn more about various campuses:

-During these unnerving times, it is normal to feel anxious and uneasy.
+During these uncertain times, it is normal to feel anxious and uneasy.
 Here's an article we hope will help guide you through conversations with your children: